 https://classicscifichannel.com/; https://classichorrorchannel.com/; https://wickedhorrortv.com/

 Gruesome Magazine’s Decades of Horror: The Classic Era records a new episode every two weeks.
-Up next in their very flexible schedule, as chosen by Daphne, will be The Deadly Bees (1966), an Amicus production directed by Freddie Francis.
+Next in their very flexible schedule – this one chosen by Daphne – is The Flesh and the Fiends (1960), directed by John Gilling and featuring Peter Cushing, Donald Pleasence, George Rose, and Billie Whitelaw.
+Ah, yes.
+Burke and Hare strike again!

 Please let them know how they’re doing!
 They want to hear from you – the coolest, grooviest fans: leave them a message or leave a comment on the Gruesome Magazine YouTube channel, the site, or email the Decades of Horror: The Classic Era podcast hosts at feedback@gruesomemagazine.com